The Best Motorcycle Insurance Companies in Florida (2025)

 How much is motorcycle insurance in Florida?

-Floridians pay around $54 per month for full coverage motorcycle insurance.
-The cheapest company, Dairyland, offers coverage for $24 per month — $30 per month less than the state average.
+Floridians pay around $50 per month for full coverage motorcycle insurance.
+The cheapest company, Dairyland, offers coverage for $24 per month, less than half the state average.

 Do you need motorcycle insurance in Florida?